notmyst33d/mediatek-developer-reference/src/kernel/audio.md

 Mediatek platform uses ALSA, it exposes a lot of controls which are used to perform various tasks (e.g. switching routes).

 ## Terminology
 - **ADDA** - Analog to Digital & Digital to Analog Converter.
-Usually used for headphones due to ADDA's ability to handle headset microphones.
+Usually used for headphones due to ADDA's ability to handle both headset and it's microphone.
 - **I2S** - Inter-Integrated Circuit Sound.
 Usually used for speakers.
 - **DL** - Downlink/sink.
 - **UL** - Uplink/source.